 COMPOSITION, COMPUTER MUSIC, MUSIC EDUCATION, and RECORDING ARTS – An interview with the appropriate faculty will be scheduled along with, or in lieu of, your audition.
 Note that Recording Arts applicants need not complete a separate application for the university.

 US Regional Auditions: We hold regional auditions at a limited number of locations.
 You can find a list of these locations on the Regional Auditions page.
-Regional auditions are not available in Composition, Computer Music, Jazz, Organ, Percussion, or Piano.
+Regional auditions are not available in Composition, Computer Music, Flute, Harpsichord, Jazz, Organ, Percussion, or Piano.

 Voice applicants taking part in regional auditions must provide their own accompanist.
 If you can’t bring an accompanist to regional auditions for your voice audition, the only option is to withdraw from the regional auditions.